microsoft/llvm-mctoll/README.md

 7. Run cmake command that you usually use to build llvm
 8. Run `make llvm-mctoll` or `ninja llvm-mctoll`

-# Usage instructions:
+## Usage

+To generate LLVM IR for a binary:

 `llvm-mctoll -d <binary>`

-or

 To print debug output:

 `llvm-mctoll -d -print-after-all <binary>`

 To view Pass:

 `llvm-mctoll -d -debug-pass=Structure <binary>`

+## Build and Test

+Run the tests by invoking 'make check-mctoll' or 'ninja check-mctoll'

 # Current Status

-The tool is currently able to raise Linux x86_64 shared libraries and executables with `printf` calls.
+The tool is currently able to raise Linux x86_64 and Arm32 shared libraries and executables with function calls that have variable arguments (such as printf) to LLVM IR.

-TODO :
-1. Cleanup llvm-objdump related functionality that is not relevant to this tool.

-# Build and Test

-Run the tests by invoking 'make check-mctoll' or 'ninja check-mctoll'

 # Contributing